Sydney Trains: Network changes

+Sydney Trains operates nine electric suburban lines across Sydney.
+All lines are electrified at 1,500 volt DC overhead.

-The main hub of the Sydney Trains system is Central Station, which most lines pass through.
-Central is also the terminus of most NSW TrainLink lines.
+The main hub of the Sydney Trains system is Central station, which most lines pass through.
+Central is also the terminus of most intercity, long distance and interstate lines including NSW TrainLink.
 After leaving Central, trains coming from the T2 Leppington & Inner West Line, T3 Liverpool and Inner West Line and T8 Airport & South Line then travel through the City Circle – a ring line beneath the Sydney central business district.

 After completing the City Circle, these trains pass through Central for a second time and return to the suburbs.
 The T1 North Shore & Western, T4 Eastern Suburbs & Illawarra and T9 Northern lines pass through the central business district and continue to other areas of Sydney.

 The T5 Cumberland Line serves Western Sydney and provides access to the major centre of Parramatta from the southwest of the city without requiring a change of trains at Granville.
 The T6 Lidcombe & Bankstown Line, and the T7 Olympic Park Line are suburban shuttle services.